 St. Peter, with an enormous key.

-(possibly died AD 67), apostle, featured prominently in the New Testament and the Acts of the Apostles.
-Patron saint of locksmiths and confessors.
-Usually depicted holding the keys to the Kingdom of Heaven in his hand.
-Peter is the first Pope
+(possibly died AD 67), apostle, first pope; patron saint of locksmiths and confessors.
+Usually holding the keys to the Kingdom of Heaven in his hand

 Virgin and Child

 the Apostle, (c.
 5 - c.
 67 ), persecuted the early followers of Jesus before switching sides and seeking to join them.
 He was instrumental in creating the Christian Church.
 He is the protector of tent-makers, theologians and the ecclesiastical press and is depicted with a sword.

 These statues were carved 1984-86 by J.L.
 Carr to replace the ones destroyed at the Reformation.

 Joseph Lloyd 'Jim' Carr (Thirsk Junction, Yorkshire 1912 - Kettering 1994),